Silken Strands is set at the historic Oneida Community in 1877.

 When Faith’s ten-year-old daughter Isme has an eerie vision that comes true, Faith is more concerned about her daughter’s well-being than about what the vision might signify.
 Ignoring the hints she receives about her relationship with Lance, she prefers to whistle past the graveyard.
 But when she finds physical evidence that her husband is having an affair, she springs into action.
 A successful author of suspense thrillers, Faith must put her fictional sleuthing skills to work in real life.
 She has a weekend to gather clues before Lance returns from his annual convention and she must confront him with what she knows.
 Along the way, Faith gains support from the women in her life who challenge her to confront the grief over her stillborn son that has been poisoning her marriage and her relationship with God.
 Can she trust the God who broke her heart to fashion something good from the horror every married woman dreads?

-[The novel is in the research stage, but the following “teaser” passage won first place in the Minnesota Christian Writers Guild 2018 Writing Contest: Minnesota History before 1950 under the title “Do No Harm.”]
+[The novel is in progress, but the following “teaser” passage won first place in the Minnesota Christian Writers Guild 2018 Writing Contest: Minnesota History before 1950 under the title “Do No Harm.”]

 At the turn of the twentieth century, Anoka, Minnesota, was home to two distinguished healthcare professionals.
 Dr. Flora Aldrich was one of the first women to graduate from medical school in Minnesota.
 An author of two medical books aimed at women, Dr. Aldrich practiced with her husband and specialized in Eye, Ear, Nose, and Throat complaints.
 Dr. James Kline opened a residential sanitarium at the convergence of the Rum and Mississippi Rivers where he treated a variety of conditions, including neurasthenia, with a range of therapies that were considered leading edge in his day.
 This story imagines a scene that connects the two diverse doctors via a tragic historical event and a fictional young woman who works for them both.